VSA3022 Contemporary Art Theory 2

 Examiner: David Akenson

-Students are strongly recommended to complete VSA3021 Contemporary Art Theory 1 prior to this study.
+It is recommended and advised that students complete VSA3021 Contemporary Art Theory 1 prior to this study.

-The theoretical context for understanding contemporary art developed in VSA3021, is extended and further developed in this course with the aim to broaden the students' grasp of the contested field of contemporary art theory and assist the student in identifying the points of contact between their individual art practice and the broader art institutional context.
+The theoretical context for understanding contemporary art developed in VSA3021, is extended and further developed in this course.
+The aim of this course is to broaden and deepen the students' grasp of the contested field of contemporary art theory and assist the student in identifying key points of contact between their individual art practice, art practice in general, and the broader art institutional and cultural context.
+This context includes gender and identity politics, anthropology in art, indigenous art, cultural criticism and the politics of representation.

-- demonstrate an understanding of key issues in contemporary visual arts;
+- critically examine key issues in contemporary visual art, theory and culture

-- apply research skills using relevant conceptual frameworks;
+- critically apply research skills using relevant conceptual frameworks

 Text and materials required to be purchased or accessed